Find Your Perfect School

 The following factors were considered:

-- Offers on-campus and hybrid classes for flexible or convenient attendance without compromising hands-on training,
+- Offers bachelor’s degree in Spanish on-campus and hybrid classes for flexible or convenient attendance without compromising hands-on training,

-- Exhibits rigorous yet engaging and innovative training in the field of Spanish coursework that takes into account the readiness of students in taking the next step to their budding career,
+- Exhibits rigorous, yet engaging and innovative training in the field of Spanish coursework that takes into account the readiness of students in taking the next step in their budding careers,

-- Taught by outstanding faculty consisting of experts in the field of Spanish,
+- Taught by outstanding faculty instructors consisting of experts in the field of Spanish at the bachelor’s degree level,

-- Held in high esteem among academic agencies, industry organizations, and journalistic resources,
+- Offers bachelor’s degrees in Spanish providing programs held in high esteem among academic agencies, industry organizations, and journalistic resources,

 - Displays stellar reviews and feedback from school alumni and students,